Breast Enlargement & Uplift Surgery Cost & Guide

 - Goals and expectations of the surgery

-During this consultation, patients will reveal a lot of personal information about yourself.
+During this consultation, patients will reveal a lot of personal information about themselves.
 Patients are reminded that surgeons are highly professional medical experts who must keep private information confidential unless it poses a risk to the patient or others.
 Therefore, it's recommended that patients be as open and honest with their surgeon as possible.
-As a result, they will be able to use the information you give to provide the best care which is suitable for you, the patient.
+As a result, they will be able to use the information given to provide the best care suitable for the patient.

-A breast enlargement and uplift consultation is also an opportunity for patients to ask questions.
-Patients may like to spend some time thinking about things they'd like to know before you go to this meeting.
+Breast enlargement and uplift consultation is also an opportunity for patients to ask questions.
+Patients may like to spend some time thinking about things they'd like to know before going to this meeting.
 Furthermore, patients may find it useful to write questions down.
-This way, they'll be less likely to forget to ask something that is important to them Below, you'll find a composed list of questions patients often ask surgeons on the day of the consultation:
+This way, they'll be less likely to forget to ask something important to them.
+Below is a composed list of questions patients often ask surgeons on the day of the consultation:

 - Which incisions will you make on my breasts?

 - What will the scarring be like after the procedure?

 - How long will the results last?